Random Stinespring superchannel: converting channel queries into dilation isometry queries: Conclusion

-We expect our efficient construction of the random Stinespring superchannel to have applications in other fields beyond quantum learning theory.
-For example, it may lead to simplified proofs of fundamental information theory results on quantum channels, similar to the proof of Ulmhann theorem for divergences using random purification channel~\cite{random_pur_simple}.
-It may also help in designing quantum thermodynamic protocols by reducing many copies of mixed states to pure states, where energy-optimal and provably-efficient thermodynamic protocols have been developed~\cite{zhao2025learning}.
+We expect our efficient construction of the random Stinespring superchannel to have applications in other fields beyond quantum learning theory and quantum Shannon theory.
+For example, it may have applications in quantum thermodynamics, specifically in designing quantum thermodynamic protocols by reducing many copies of mixed states to pure states, where energy-optimal and provably-efficient thermodynamic protocols have been developed~\cite{zhao2025learning}.

 An intriguing open problem concerns the adaptive setting.
 Specifically, it remains unclear whether $n$ uses of a quantum channel can be converted into $n$ possibly adaptive uses of a randomly chosen Stinespring isometry associated with the channel.
 Another promising open direction is whether, in the same spirit as in~\cite{WalterWitteveen_2025, cv_purification}, where a protocol is introduced to convert $n$ copies of a Gaussian mixed state into $n$ copies of a randomly chosen Gaussian purification, one can convert $n$ queries of a Gaussian bosonic or fermionic channel into $n$ queries of a randomly chosen Gaussian Stinespring isometry.
 Such a result would have direct applications to bounding the query complexity of learning Gaussian channels, which has currently been done only in the special case of Gaussian unitary channels~\cite{Gauss_unitary_learning}.